o9812/Wikileaks-Stock-Market/README.md

 1. Change working directory to the directory of `RanFrst_regres.py`.
 2. Run the python script as follwoing instructions:

+## if user is interested in classifier function in juypter notebook, we have the following two examples
+`All_Countries_Neg_AUC_May17th.ipynb`	: Do the classification and AUC plot `Feature_Importance_All_Columns.ipynb`: finding out the feature importance

 #### searching the file name was written in hard code.
 So, if you want to rename the data, you would need to modify the main function.
 - For example, the folder of Country by Country dat